-We maintain a school educating 300 students from the ages 3 to 14 (known as kindergarten and standards 1 to 8).
-The school, Unity Freretown Nursery and Primary stands on land owned by the charity.
-We take children mainly from the slum area of Bombolulu.
-Most of the children are not able to pay school fees or provide their own uniforms.
-Although primary education in Kenya is free, many cannot attend because they cannot afford uniform, books or exam fees.
-Friends of Mombasa Children recognises this problem and ensures that children who need help receive it.
+From 2011 until 2022, Unity Freretown Nursery and primary school catered for children aged 3 to 14 years.
+The school, stands on land currently owned by the charity.
+(In the process of being transferred to a Trust) Many of the children are not able to pay school fees or provide their own uniforms.
+Although primary education in Kenya is free, many are still at a disadvantage because they cannot afford uniform, books or examination fees.
+The Friends of Mombasa Children recognises this problem and ensures that children who need help receive it.
 We have a dedicated team of teachers, several of whom have worked with us since the Charity was formed.

-We currently have twelve Secondary School Students, placed in nine different schools.
+We currently have nine Secondary School Students, placed in six different schools.
 Secondary schools in Kenya select students on the basis of their examination results in KCPE.
 All secondary schools are fee paying.
-The students work long hours – see the blog from Colins Odhiambo on a day at Secondary School.

 In 2016 four students who did especially well at Secondary School were sponsored by generous supporters to attend Universities.
 They are not the first of our students that have gone on to University, but the first whom have performed exceptionally well that The Charity felt it worth supporting them.
 All are orphans who have come through our school from the beginning.
 They are just completing their third year.
 In 2018 three more students commenced university, one is supported via the Charity.